 Are you moving?

-Please give us two weeks advance HIS notice.
+Please give us two weeks advance notice.
 Clip this portion with your old address label.
-TURICAL 9 supply new address TH below and send to COMP Arkansas Baptist P Newsmagazine.
-VE P. O. Box 552.
-COMMISSION Little Rock, AR NORTH 72203 30 Street City State Zip
+TURICAL supply new address H below and send to Arkansas Baptist A Newsmagazine.
+P. O. Box 552.
+COMMISSION Little Rock, AR NORTH 72203 Street City State year.
+These subscriptions are more costly because they require individual attention for address changes and renewal notices.
+Changes of address by individuals

 Individual subscriptions may be purchased by anyone at the rate of \$6.36 per year.
-These subscriptions are more costly because they require individual attention for address changes and renewal notices.
+These subscriptions are more costly